MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/how-to/Why-is-proxy-not-mocking-my-binary-response.md

-The dollar sign has special meaning in some shells and may need to be escaped.
+The dollar sign has special meaning in some shells and might need to be escaped.

 In PowerShell, use a backtick: